chaimkriger/Challenge_18/README.md

 ## Installation Guide

 Before running this application, Python must be installed.
-The user can install Streamlit by simply oprning the desired enviroment, and typing "!pip install streamlit"
+The user can install Streamlit by simply opening the desired enviroment, and typing "!pip install streamlit"

 ---